Vitaly Petrov

+Born and raised in Vyborg, Petrov began his career in rallying, skipping competitive kart racing altogether.
+Petrov competed for Renault and Caterham in Formula One, becoming the first Russian driver to compete in Formula One at the 2010 Bahrain Grand Prix.
+Widely known as the "Vyborg Rocket" in Russia, Petrov scored his only podium finish at the 2011 Australian Grand Prix.

 Early career

 Unlike most top drivers, Petrov did not begin his career in karting, as there was very little motorsport where he lived.
 He began competing in motorsport in 1998, when he took part in rally sprints and ice races.
 Afterwards he began competing in the Russian Lada Cup in 2001 and gained Oksana Kosachenko as his manager in 2001.
 He remained in the series for 2002 dominating the championship, winning each round to amass the maximum points total of 500.

 In 2003, Petrov began racing in the Formula Renault championships.
 His main campaign was in the Italian Formula Renault Championship for Euronova Racing, finishing 19th overall.
 During the year he competed in several rounds of the Eurocup Formula Renault 2.0, the Formula Renault 2.0 UK series, and finished fourth in the British Formula Renault Winter Series at the end of the year, taking one win.
 He also made his debut in Euro Formula 3000 at Cagliari.

 In 2004, Petrov turned his attention to the inaugural season of the Russian Lada Revolution championship.
 He started every race from pole position, but finished as runner-up.
 He also made selected appearances in Formula Renault and Euro F3000.
 Petrov remained in Russia for 2005, winning the Lada Revolution Championship with ten wins and the Russian Formula 1600 series with five wins.